Southeast Alliances

 Dr. Erin N. Bodine is currently an Professor of Mathematics & Statistics at Rhodes College in Memphis, TN.
 She was hired at Rhodes College as an Assistant Professor in 2010 and received tenure in 2017.
 Bodine earned her BS in Mathematics (and a BA in Anthropology) from Harvey Mudd College in 2003, and her PhD in Mathematics with a concentration in Mathematical Ecology from the University of Tennessee, Knoxville in 2010.
 Bodine's dissertation work, and a portion of her current research, focuses on using optimal control theory to analyze species augmentation models.
 More broadly, Bodine's current research uses difference equations, differential equations, and agent-based models to analyze and simulate the dynamics of a diverse set of systems: endangered species populations, the treatment of cancer, the spread of infectious diseases within a population, and reproductive effort and success in plants.
 Since starting at Rhodes College, Bodine has enjoyed several productive research collaborations with Rhodes undergraduates and continues to work with 2-8 students each year on a variety of biomathematics research projects.

-A photo of Dr. Jill Cochran
+Dr. Jill Cochran headshot

 Dr. Jill Cochran